nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 4.3.3 =
+*Release Date - May 6, 2026*

+* added: filters for plugins that offload media to cloud storage to integrate with S3 detection, props @alessandrocarrera
+* fixed: performance regression when Lazy Load checks parent elements for skip-lazy exceptions

 = 4.3.2 =
 *Release Date - February 10, 2026*